 UNH Police Department Escort Service

 If you are on campus late and don't feel safe walking alone, you can call the UNH Police Department’s escort service at (603) 862-1427 and have a police escort meet you where you are and accompany you to an on-campus destination.
-We suggest that students program the escort service into their cell phones.
+Students may choose to program the escort service into their contacts.

 uSafeUS® App